praxis-live/support/docs/coding-properties.md

  - animate from current value to 1 in 5 seconds
  - animate from 1 to 0 in 2.5 seconds
  - animate from 0 to 0.5 in 5 seconds

+The `whenDone(...)` method will run an action whenever animation is complete, and also run the action if not currently animating.
+It's main use is creating continuous animations.
+Restarting the animation within a `whenDone` handler will cause the property to remove any overrun of time from the first keyframe for accurate time handling.

 ### Easing modes